achristen/UBC-TGA200-Bag-Sampling/README.md

 ### DefaultBagSampleDirectory

 The default directory in which the bag sampling [Sequence Description File](#sequencefile) and the output reports / graphs will be stored.
-The user can change this when running the program.
+The user can select a specific Sequence Description File when running the program.
+The path is simply the strating pointer where the dialog will ask you to select a file.

 ### DefaultLoggerDataDir

-This is the default directory where logger data from the TGA200 is stored.
-The user can change this when running. the program.
+This is the default directory where your [Data Logger Files](#datalogger) from the TGA200 are stored.
+The user can select a particular file this when running.
+The path is simply the strating pointer where the dialog will ask you to select a file.

 ## <a name="setupfile"></a>Setup File